 Diwali & money matters: Auspicious timings and lucky sun signs

-- Amavasya tithi of Krishna paksha will be in operation which must be avoided for undertaking any new financial decisions.

 Today, Moon will be placed in Libra sign (ruled by Venus).
-It will be positioned in Swati nakshatra (ruled by Rahu).
-Amavasya tithi of Krishna paksha will be in operation which must be avoided for undertaking any new financial decisions.
-Only review of existing projects and schemes can be initiated.
+It will be positioned in Vishakha nakshatra (ruled by Jupiter).
+Pratipada tithi of Shukla paksha will be in operation which is highly auspicious for all business activities and investments like those in real estate, land or new projects.

-Those with Gemini, Leo, Libra, Scorpio and Aquarius will have a fulfilling day.
-But, avoid taking up anything new today.
+Taurus, Virgo, Scorpio, Capricorn and Aquarius moon sign can plan to initiate new projects and investments.
+Traveling is also beneficial.

-Aries, Cancer, Sagittarius and Pisces moon sign people will need to plan their day in accordance with the auspicious timeline provided below.
+Aries, Cancer, Libra and Pisces moon sign people will need to plan their day in accordance with the auspicious timeline provided below.

-Taurus, Virgo and Capricorn moon sign should be extra cautious and avoid any investments whatsoever.
+Gemini, Leo and Sagittarius moon sign can plan limited activities relating to finance.

 Auspicious period for various activities today:

-Business meetings: Any important business meeting with clients or business personnel and signing of contracts or documents should be initiated between 12 pm to 1:25 pm or from 4:10 pm to 5:20 pm.
+Business meetings: Any important business meeting with clients or business personnel and signing of contracts or documents should be initiated between 8 am to 10 am.

-Stock market: Taurus, Virgo and Capricorn should avoid stock trading today.
-For rest of the signs, the auspicious period for buying/selling is from 9:30 am to 10:35 am.
+Stock market: Gemini, Leo and Sagittarius should avoid stock trading today.
+For rest of the signs, the auspicious period for buying/selling is from 11:40 am to 1:45 pm.

 Disclaimer: